Aliawk/Aliawk/README.md

 I'm Aliawk

-I like to work on meaningful projects that make a difference.
+I like to work on meaningful projects that improve quality of life or makes a difference.